Arlithrien/Restock-Notifier/README.md

 Ammoseek
 ----------
-Scrapes prefiltered ammoseek search queries to find the current cheaper Cost Per Round (CPR) of the of a set firearms caliber.
-The current configuration parses lowest cpr of the .223 rifle caliber from BassPro and Cabela's.
+Scrapes prefiltered ammoseek search queries to find the current cheaper Cost Per Round (CPR) of the of a set caliber.
+The current configuration parses lowest cpr of the .223 caliber from BassPro and Cabela's.
 If an item is stocked at a CPR below the set threshold, a push notification will be sent to the user's device(s) displaying the supplying vendor and the cost.
 The script checks prices every 5 minutes, and upon notification will pause for an hour.

 Winn Dixie